 The Science Behind Burrata’s Texture

-How Burrata is Made
+How is it Made

 To truly understand does burrata melt well, it helps to look at how this luxurious cheese is crafted.
 Burrata begins with mozzarella, which is stretched and shaped into a pouch.
 Inside this pouch is stracciatella, a mixture of shredded mozzarella and cream.
 This inner core is what gives burrata its rich, velvety texture.